Language-Research-Technology/ldaca-website/content/news/posts/idil/index.md

 <br>

 {{< image Src="/idil/voices-of-country-themes.png" Alt="Voices of Country is guided by five inter-connected themes, represented as a native wattle tree, itself a source of food, medicine and tools, with language, culture and traditional knowledges as its foundation."
 Desc="Voices of Country is guided by five inter-connected themes, represented as a native wattle tree, itself a source of food, medicine and tools, with language, culture and traditional knowledges as its foundation."
 Title="Voices of Country is guided by five inter-connected themes, represented as a native wattle tree, itself a source of food, medicine and tools, with language, culture and traditional knowledges as its foundation."
-Ref="Gilimbaa with cultural elements created by David Williams (Wakka Wakka)" >}}
+Ref="Gilimbaa with cultural elements created by David Williams (Wakka Wakka)" Height="800" >}}

 <br>

 _Voices of Country_ is framed through five interconnected themes:

-1. __Stop the Loss__: Securing the future and continuance of Australia’s first languages.
+1. **Stop the Loss**: Securing the future and continuance of Australia’s first languages.
-2. __Aboriginal and Torres Strait Islander Communities are Centre__: Over the Decade, our voices, and those of our Elders, will ensure that community leadership and priorities are at the centre.
+2. **Aboriginal and Torres Strait Islander Communities are Centre**: Over the Decade, our voices, and those of our Elders, will ensure that community leadership and priorities are at the centre.
 Our voices will come through – everything we do will be by community, for community.
 This will give us stronger and safer communities.
-3. __Intergenerational Knowledge Transfer__: Restore intergenerational traditional language and cultural transmission.
+3. **Intergenerational Knowledge Transfer**: Restore intergenerational traditional language and cultural transmission.
-4. __Caring for Country__: Everyone has the opportunity to practise their language and culture on Country.
+4. **Caring for Country**: Everyone has the opportunity to practise their language and culture on Country.
-5. __Truth-telling and Celebration__: Aboriginal and Torres Strait Islander peoples speak their language with integrity and pride.
+5. **Truth-telling and Celebration**: Aboriginal and Torres Strait Islander peoples speak their language with integrity and pride.
 Wider Australia shares this pride, respecting and celebrating Australia’s first languages and all that they encompass.

 <br>